Final Project Review Document

 as straightforward as possible to use the language?
 And what should

-- How many lines of code did you write for your project?
-(Do not
+groups avoid?
+Finally, how many lines of code did you write for your

-include code you did not write, such as library source.)
-Use any
+project?
+(Do not include code you did not write, such as library

-convenient mechanism for counting, but state how you counted.
+source.)
+Use any convenient mechanism for counting, but state how you

 - In developing the media content for your project, you relied upon